tai-kun/use-machine-ts/README.md

 ## useSharedMachine

-Inside `useSharedMachine`, you can call `send`, `setContext`, or `dispatch` on the shared machine asynchronously, regardless of the mounted state of the component.
-Note that no error or warning messages are displayed.
-To check if a component is unmounted beforehand, you can use the `isMounted` function, similar to `useMachine`.
+In `useSharedMachine`, you can call `send`, `setContext`, or the shared machine's `dispatch` asynchronously regardless of the component's mount state.
+No error or warning messages will be displayed.
+To check if the component is unmounted beforehand, you can use the `isMounted` function similarly to `useMachine`.

 ## useSyncedMachine

-The `send` and `setContext` functions cannot be called asynchronously within `useSyncedMachine`, regardless of the mounted state of the component.
-These functions are unlocked just before the effect starts and locked after it ends.
-If you call these functions while locked, you will receive an error message similar to the following:
+Within `useSyncedMachine`, you cannot call the `send` and `setContext` functions asynchronously regardless of the component's mount state.
+These functions are unlocked at the beginning of an effect and locked after its completion.
+Calling these functions while locked will result in an error message:

 ```console
 Send function not available.
 Must be used synchronously within an effect.
 State { value: "inactive", event: { type: "$init" }, nextEvents: ["TOGGLE"], context: undefined }
 Event: { type: "TOGGLE" }
 ```

-However, the `send` function returned by `useSyncedMachine` warns you with an error message that the component is unmounted.